Target Bucks

 This allows us to enjoy a full weekend long hunt without having to be worried about outside air temperatures or interrupting our hunt in order to get a deer processed.

 Chuck and RJ both bow hunt the early season, but I don’t.
 Each fall our first joint hunt is the opening of muzzleloader/crossbow season, which this year opened November 2nd.
-After I arrived for the weekend’s hunt and unloaded my gear, RJ briefed me on this season’s deer population status, which included a professionally arranged big buck photo array.
-RJ updated me on recent sightings of each buck, which blinds and food plots they had been frequenting and what time of day/night they were most frequently spotted on trail cameras.
+After I arrived for the weekend’s hunt and unloaded my gear, RJ briefed me on this season’s deer population status, which included his professionally arranged big buck photo array.
+RJ updated me on recent sightings of each buck, which blinds and food plots they had been frequenting, and what time of day/night they were most frequently spotted on trail cameras.
 He had even bestowed upon each one of them a unique rack configuration-based nickname.
 This list comprised what RJ and Chuck referred to as 2024’s “Target Bucks.”

 RJ had the blind set up to provide me a good twenty-yard shot to a four-wheeler trail the deer had been frequenting, with good visibility all around and several clear shooting lanes.
-Though my crossbow is good out to at least forty yards, RJ knew that I’ve for some reason had a hard time making a good shot the past couple of seasons and as a result would want to be set up for a nice, tight open shot, which I greatly appreciated.
+Though my crossbow is good out to at least forty yards, RJ knew that I’ve for some reason had a hard time making a good shot the past couple of seasons and as a result would want to be set up for a nice clear tight shot, which I greatly appreciated.

 On Saturday morning I saw several small does and bucks, but nothing that presented a shot that I particularly liked and none of them one of RJ & Chuck’s “target bucks”.
 Then, at about 9 a.m., I could hear a deer approaching from behind me on the right.
 I peeked through a non-shooting side window.
 He was right there beside me!
 He continued walking around until he stood in front of my blind, broadside, facing left, at under three yards, a nice just outside the ears six point.
 I had my crossbow bipod mounted, but never clicked off my safety or put him in my scope.
 It was the first morning of my season’s first hunt.
 He simply was not at that point a buck I wanted.
 He was not my weekend hunt’s “target buck”.